Ilyushin Il-114: Production restart

+In early 2017, it was announced that final assembly of the Il-114-300 would instead take place at the Lukhovitsky Aircraft Plant, with flight testing planned for the next year.
+During the Aero India 2017 air show, designer Nikolai Talikov remarked that component assembly would take place at the Sokol and Voronezh aircraft plants, with final assembly in Lukhovitsky.
+During the 2017 Paris Air Show a memorandum of understanding between Pratt & Whitney Canada and Ilyushin was signed to provide two PW127H engines to restart the Ilyushin Il-114-100 regional turboprop aircraft program.

 In July 2017, it was announced that Russia's United Aircraft Corp.
 (UAC) had signed a letter of intent with State Transport Leasing Co. for 50 Ilyushin Il-114-300s.
 Although the delivery schedule was not disclosed, the manufacturer and lessor are expected to sign a preliminary agreement on terms and conditions before the end of 2017.
 In 2017, the Kremlin injected ₽9.6 billion ($ million) into the Il-114-300 and for three years from 2018, UAC plans to invest ₽ billion ($ million) for the Il-114-300.

+In September 2017, flight testing of the Klimov TV7-117ST engine began using an Il-76LL aircraft.

-From February 2020, an existing Il-114 is being modified to Il-114-300 specifications using entirely domestic parts and modern technology.
-The new variant will carry 68 passengers, with a range of 2000 km.
+From February 2020, an existing Il-114 was modified to Il-114-300 specifications using entirely domestic parts and modern technology.
+The new variant would carry 68 passengers, with a range of 2000 km.
+The converted Il-114 made its first flight on 16 December 2020 from Zhukovsky Airfield.

-On 28 November 2020, the renovated Il-114 started its ground testing at an unspecified airfield within Moscow.

-A converted Il-114 made its first flight on 16 December 2020 from Zhukovsky Airfield.
 The aircraft was fitted with Klimov TV7-117ST-01 engines and Aerosila AV-112-114 propellers, with an improved takeoff power of 3,100 hp (2,300 kW).
 Further improvements include the installation of an Aerosila TA-14-114 auxiliary power unit, and the TsPNK-114M2 digital avionics suite developed by Concern Radio-Electronic Technologies.
 A second flight took place on 19 January 2021.

 In June 2022, the Government of Russia announced an ambitious plan to re-invigorate its commercial aircraft industry, following further western sanctions.
 The plan aims for 80 percent of the countries commercial aircraft fleet to be domestically built by 2030.
 Included in these plans was the aim for 70 Ilyushin Il-114-300 aircraft to be produced by the end of the decade.